puneet-ekline/ekline-kubernetes-website/content/en/docs/tasks/configure-pod-container/translate-compose-kubernetes.md

 ## Restart

-If you want to create normal pods without controllers you can use `restart` construct of docker-compose to define that.
+If you want to create pods without controllers you can use `restart` construct of docker-compose to define that.
 Follow table below to see what happens on the `restart` value.

 | `docker-compose` `restart` | object created    | Pod `restartPolicy` |
 |----------------------------|-------------------|---------------------|